Science and the Catholic Church: The theory of conflict between science and the Church

 This view of the Church as a patron of sciences is contested by some, who speak either of a historically varied relationship which has shifted, from active and even singular support to bitter clashes (with accusations of heresy) – or of an enduring intellectual conflict between religion and science.
 Enlightenment philosophers such as Voltaire were famously dismissive of the achievements of the Middle Ages.
 In the 19th century, the "conflict thesis" emerged to propose an intrinsic conflict or conflicts between the Church and science.
 The original historical usage of the term asserted that the Church has been in perpetual opposition to science.
 Later uses of the term denote the Church's epistemological opposition to science.
 The thesis interprets the relationship between the Church and science as inevitably leading to public hostility when religion aggressively challenges new scientific ideas as in the Galileo Affair.
 An alternative criticism is that the Church opposed particular scientific discoveries that it felt challenged its authority and power – particularly through the Reformation and on through the Enlightenment.
 This thesis shifts the emphasis away from the perception of the fundamental incompatibility of religion per se and science-in-general to a critique of the structural reasons for the resistance of the Church as a political organization.

 The Church itself rejects the notion of innate conflict.
 The Vatican Council (1869/70) declared that "Faith and reason are of mutual help to each other."
 The Catholic Encyclopedia of 1912 proffers that "The conflicts between science and the Church are not real", and states that belief in such conflicts are predicated on false assumptions.
-Pope John Paul II summarised the Catholic view of the relationship between faith and reason in the encyclical Fides et Ratio, saying that "faith and reason are like two wings on which the human spirit rises to the contemplation of truth; and God has placed in the human heart a desire to know the truth – in a word, to know himself – so that, by knowing and loving God, men and women may also come to the fullness of truth about themselves."
-The present Papal astronomer Brother Guy Consolmagno describes science as an "act of worship" and as "a way of getting intimate with the Creator."
+Pope John Paul II expressed the Catholic Church's position on faith and reason in the encyclical Fides et Ratio, describing them as "two wings on which the human spirit rises to the contemplation of truth".
+Papal astronomer Brother Guy Consolmagno describes science as an "act of worship" and as "a way of getting intimate with the Creator."